nualagr/dargan-health-foods/README.md

 <br>

 5. A new Postgres database was provisioned for the app.
-   This was located by searching for Postgres in the Add ons search bar on the Resources tab on Heroku,
+   This was located by searching for Postgres in the 'Add-ons' search bar on the 'Resources' tab on Heroku,
    ![alt text](documentation/readme-images/heroku-resources-tab.png "Heroku Resources tab.")

 <br>